mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 *[There is some crosstalk about ‘bah’ as an exclamation.]*

 “You must be even more thoroughgoing.”
 Setchō Zen Master says, you should have clear eyes.
 Whatever you experience – [enlightenment](glossary#enlightenment), delusion, whatever – it doesn’t make sense, so finally you should have clear eyes in order to make it alive in your daily living.
 And then Engo says, “You must be even more thoroughgoing.
 Watch out, Setchō!”
 What is that?
 Nothing to say.
-“Bah!”
+Bah!
 Forget it.
 All you have to do is: Sun Face Buddha, Moon Face Buddha.
 When the time comes to die, just to die.
 No extra excitement, no extra sadness or pleasure.
 Nothing; just *there*.
 That is “Bah!”

 Because Engo cannot say, “What do you mean by, ‘You must be even more thoroughgoing’?”
 If you have clear eyes, after attaining enlightenment, after understanding Sun Face Buddha, Moon Face Buddha – what do you mean?
 Nothing to say.
 Well, according to my words, “Keep your mouth shut and just do your best.”